PROJECT: Supporting the Mozambique Climate Change and Development country programme

 Mozambique Climate Change and Development (CCD) Combined Work Programme

 The Government of Mozambique is making strides to enhance its climate change response framework.
 The Ministry for Coordination of Environment Affairs (MICOA) is developing a national climate change strategy.
 In June 2011, MICOA signed a Memorandum of Understanding with OneWorld Sustainable Investments to support the Government of Mozambique on climate change and development responses.
-Building on this work, CDKN and the United Nations Environment Programme (UNEP), in collaboration with OneWorld-implemented Regional Climate Change Programme (RCCP) and the UK Department for International Development (DFID), are developing a joint and coordinated approach to support the Government in responding to the country’s specific climate change needs.
-The RCCP is collaborating with MICOA to improve the capacity of the Government’s multi-sectoral climate change team including developing the expertise required to identify and formulate Project Idea Notes (PINs) targeted at accessing funding from the Adaptation Fund.
+Building on this work, CDKN and the United Nations Environment Programme (UNEP), in collaboration with OneWorld-implemented Regional Climate Change Programme (RCCP) and the UK Department for International Development (DFID), developed a joint and coordinated approach to support the Government in responding to the country’s specific climate change needs.
+The RCCP collaborated with MICOA to improve the capacity of the Government’s multi-sectoral climate change team including developing the expertise required to identify and formulate Project Idea Notes (PINs) targeted at accessing funding from the Adaptation Fund.
 This coordinated response has resulted in the Mozambique Climate Change and Development (CCD) Combined Work Programme.

 - A health, climate change and disaster risk assessment undertaken by Kulima Integrated Development Solutions, drawing on work done in 2009 by the National Institute for Disaster Management (INGC) on health vulnerabilities.
-This assessment will further enhance understanding of the health impacts of climate change in the country to integrate climate change into public health policy and Mozambique’s disaster risk reduction strategy.
+This assessment further enhanced understanding of the health impacts of climate change in the country to integrate climate change into public health policy and Mozambique’s disaster risk reduction strategy.

 CDKN funding: £180,000

 - Final Report: Climate Change Health, Agriculture and Disaster Analysis in Mozambique, Kulima Integrated Development Solutions